Tanych/http-client-hint-reliability/draft-ietf-httpbis-ch-reliability-accept-ch-frame.md

 The ACCEPT_CH frame avoids a round-trip, so relying on it over Critical-CH would be preferable.
 However, this is not always possible:

-* The server may be running older software without support for ACCEPT_CH or ALPS.
+* The server may be running older software without support for ACCEPT_CH frame.

 * The server's Accept-CH preferences may change while existing connections are open.
 Those connections will have outdated ACCEPT_CH frames.
 While the server